-The U.S. Virgin Islands (USVIs) are like siblings, related by blood, separated by disposition.
+The US Virgin Islands (USVIs) are like siblings—related by blood and separated by disposition.
 One is a popular socialite who wears glitzy jewelry and talks loud.
 One is laid-back and loves the outdoors.
-And one is an introvert with an abiding respect for history and culture.
-They are, in turn, St. Thomas, St. John and St. Croix (or, as nicknamed by the locals, Rock City, Love City and Twin City).
+Another is an introvert with an abiding respect for history and culture.
+They are, in turn, Saint Thomas, Saint John, and Saint Croix (or, as nicknamed by the locals, Rock City, Love City, and Twin City).

 The USVIs are islands of contradiction.
-The approximately 110,000 islanders are U.S. citizens but cannot vote in presidential elections.
-The representatives they elect to the U.S. Congress also cannot vote.
+The approximately 110,000 islanders are American citizens but cannot vote in presidential elections.
+The representatives they elect to the US Congress also cannot vote.
 The islands and harbors are dotted with multi-million-dollar homes and yachts, guarded by pitbulls and rusty chain-link fences.

-Tourists from the U.S. must remember to drive on the left.
-While driving, it is legal to drink from an open container but illegal to talk on a mobile phone.
+Tourists from the States must remember to drive on the left.
+While driving, it is legal to drink from an open container, but illegal to talk on a mobile phone.
 The roads are cratered with potholes so, of course, the government spends funds to install speedbumps.

-The islands were first invaded around 4200 BC by natives of South America, moving northward up the archipelago.
-Wave after wave followed over the centuries, including more recently the Taíno and Arawaks (500-1400 AD).
-The Taíno left many words behind, including hammock, hurricane, tobacco, barbecue, canoe, cannibal, Caribbean, guava, iguana, manatee, mangrove, papaya, potato and savanna.
-They were enslaved by the next group, warmongering Caribs, around 1425 AD.
+The islands were first invaded around 4200 BCE by natives of South America, moving northward up the archipelago.
+Wave after wave followed over the centuries, including most recently the Taíno and Arawaks (500–1400 CE).
+The Taíno left many words behind, including hammock, hurricane, tobacco, barbecue, canoe, cannibal, Caribbean, guava, iguana, manatee, mangrove, papaya, potato, and savanna.
+They were enslaved by the next group, the warmongering Caribs, around 1425 CE.

-For a few hundred years, various European powers, including the Spanish, the English, the French, the Dutch, the Danes and even the Knights of Malta, fought over and held the islands.
+For a few hundred years, various European powers, including the Spanish, the English, the French, the Dutch, the Danes, and even the Knights of Malta, fought over and held the islands.
 The indigenous tribes were mostly wiped out.
-Finally the Danes gained control of St. Thomas in 1672, St. John in 1694 and St. Croix in 1733.
+Finally the Danes gained control of Saint Thomas in 1672, Saint John in 1694, and Saint Croix in 1733.
 Needing cheap labor to produce sugar, the colonists enslaved thousands of Africans and brought them to the islands.
-The plantation owners prospered until the bottom fell out of the sugarcane market and slavery was abolished in the mid 1800s.
-During WWI, the U.S. feared the islands might be seized by Germany for use as a military base and so bought them from Denmark.
+The plantation owners prospered until the bottom fell out of the sugarcane market and slavery was abolished in the mid-1800s.
+During WWI, the US feared the islands might be seized by Germany for use as a military base and so bought them from Denmark.

 A high-school friend of mine directs the archaeology and anthropology program at a major university in the States.
 He put me in touch with the program manager of the Christiansted National Historical Society, National Park Service, who suggested I explore the area near the 1493 landing.

-The remains of a fort, controlled at various times between 1641-1733 by six different European nations are hidden in the overgrowth.
+The remains of a fort, controlled at various times between 1641–1733 by six different European nations, are hidden in the overgrowth.
 Several entities wish to excavate and study the area, once funding becomes available.
-I found a weedy trail near the beach and hiked through brush up a small hill to what I imagine is the earthworks of the triangular Fort Flamand (aka Fort Salé).
-The fort was situated on the site of previous Igneri, Taíno and Carib villages.
+I found a weedy trail near the beach and hiked through brush up a small hill to what I imagine are the earthworks of the triangular Fort Flamand (also known as Fort Salé).
+The fort was situated at the site of previous Igneri, Taíno, and Carib villages.
 Nearby, the Taíno once played a ceremonial game on a court, moving a rubber ball soccer-style to score.
-Salt River Bay was also a popular anchorage for pirates watching the channel for Spanish treasure galleons to rob.
+Salt River Bay was also a popular anchorage for pirates watching the channel for Spanish treasure ships to rob.

 Rose gets her way